TheTeasel/Blamer/README.md

 <hr>

-# Roadmap
-* Configuration of other characters to define comments.
-For example, `#` and `"""` for Python code.
-* Anonymous running of Blamer by using Tor.

 # What is Blamer?
 Blamer is a tool written in Python that translates all comments in a code file into the desired language.
 Blamer uses the Google Translate library to translate comments.